Healthcare Project Manager

 University of Washington – School of Professional and Continuing Education

-This program offers courses in the evening, making this program perfect for working professionals.
+This program offers evening courses, making it perfect for working professionals.
 Students gain hands-on experience using industry-standard tools such as Smartsheet.
-This program culminates in a team-based capstone project that simulates a real-world business case.
+The program culminates in a team-based capstone project that simulates a real-world business case.
 Graduates of this program are eligible to sit for Project Management Institute (PMI) certification.

 • Location: Seattle, WA